David Farrell (judge): Career

 Farrell was called to the Bar (became a barrister) in 1978 and became a Queen's Counsel in 2000.
 He was appointed as an assistant recorder in 1996 and as a recorder in 2000.

 Farrell was the first Queen's Counsel in the UK to achieve accreditation under a new Scheme for High Cost Criminal Cases introduced in 2010.

 Farrell served as a director of 36 Bedford Row Limited from 15 June 1995 until 2 December 2000.

 Channer/Monteiro Case

 In 2011 Farrell presided over a case of the rape of an 11-year-old girl in Luton.
 Two men, Roshane Channer and Ruben Monteiro, both 21, pleaded guilty.
-In his sentencing remarks Farrell explained why he was departing from sentencing guidelines, of 11–17 years' custody and imposing sentences of 40 months' imprisonment.

-Following the sentencing Attorney General Dominic Grieve made a submission to the Court of Appeal that;
+Following the sentencing Attorney General Dominic Grieve made a submission to the Court of Appeal stating that "the judge over-emphasised the apparent age of the complainant and failed to place sufficient weight upon the obligation upon the offenders to make enquiries as to the age of the child."
+Also, he was said to have given "too much weight to the 'willingness' of the complainant."
 The appeal court replaced Farrell's with sentences of seven years' detention in a young offender institution.

-The appeal court found that Farrell had made a technical error when he sentenced the offenders to imprisonment when their sentences involved detention in a young offender institution.